Yes, America's big voice on the right is away today.

 It's everybody.

-Because it's the equivalent of the government taking over the French economy and then saying, oh, don't worry, there'll be a few glitches in implementation, but otherwise it'll all be done harmoniously.
+Because it's the equivalent of the government taking over the French economy and then saying, oh, don't worry, there'll be a few glitches in an implementation, but otherwise it'll all be done harmoniously.

-and that's why they have these stories every day.
+And that's why they have these stories every day.

 What do you have to do to get a waiver?